cristie1214/wustl_project_1/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - filebeat-playbook.yml file to /etc/ansible/
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-You will update the host file with the IP addresses of the virtual machines you want Ansible to run the playbook on.
+Within the host file there are webservers listed that can be specified to Filebeat and Elk servers that Elk would be installed on.
 In order to ensure the Elk server is running you would navigate to URL 20.94.248.50:5601

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._